Joe Biden is the president. Here are some executive actions he is expected to take

 - Broadening of rules against workplace discrimination based on orientation or gender identity

-- Mandatory inclusion of undocumented Americans in U.S. Census counting, and subsequent allocation of congressional representatives
+- Mandatory inclusion of undocumented Americans in U.S. Census counting and allocation of congressional representatives

 - Strengthening of Deferred Action for Childhood Arrivals, encouraging Congress to grant path to citizenship for all “dreamers”